310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
 Yeah.
-Well actually, it’s also probably because nothing’s been completely decided on yet.
+Well, actually, it’s also likely because nothing’s been completely decided on yet.

 There was the S1 in spring, then Tanabata Festival, and now Halloween Party… As the seasons go by, the scale and amount of participants for S1 events both continue to increase.

-It’s probably getting harder for her to manage everything on her own.
+It’s likely getting harder for her to manage everything on her own.

-I think the student council and the teachers are helping her out as much as they can, but her responsibilities are increasing either way.
+I think the Student Council and the teachers are helping her out as much as they can, but her responsibilities are increasing either way.

 I’m worried that she might reach her limit… If she really does crash down from this, everything else will crash down along with her.
 {% endbubble %}